-Filing a Consumer Proposal or filing for bankruptcy can be a daunting task.
+Filing a consumer proposal or filing for bankruptcy can be a daunting task.
 Fortunately, you do not have to face your debt problems alone.
-At Crowe MacKay & Company, our experienced team of Licensed Insolvency Trustees help provide the answers to your most common debt and bankruptcy questions.
-If you have further questions or would like to speak to one of our trustees, please do not hesitate to give us a call.
+At Crowe MacKay & Company, our experienced team of Licensed Insolvency Trustees help provide the answers to your most common debt and bankruptcy questions in Vancouver.
+If you have further questions about declaring bankrupty or would like to speak to one of our trustees, please do not hesitate to contact us.

 What is bankruptcy?

 Bankruptcy is a legal process in which a person in a financial difficulty disposes of their property, generally by voluntary means.
 This procedure must be administered through a trustee, in virtue of the provisions of the Bankruptcy and Insolvency Act.
 Under this approach, the bankrupt is discharged from all debt.
 This solution should only be considered when all other alternatives are not feasible.

 A consumer proposal consists of making a settlement offer to your creditors by extending them between 2 to 5 years.
 To be valid, this proposal must be accepted by the majority of creditors, subject to a vote carried out according to the Bankruptcy and Insolvency Act.
 If this proposal is accepted, you will only have to make one monthly payment adapted to your budget and the requirements that meet your obligations toward your creditors.
 You can then keep all your property.

 Generally in bankruptcy proceedings, all of your assets are assigned to a Trustee for the benefit of creditors.
 These assets include cash, investments, retirement savings plans, antiques, works of art, valuable collections, personal effects, cars, tools and real estate, subject to the exemptions outlined below.
 You may know someone who has gone into bankruptcy who didn’t seem to lose anything.
 That is likely because they do not have anything except assets that are exempt from seizure or assets that are fully encumbered.